wp-plugins/flv-gallery/README.txt

 == Changelog ==

+= 1.4 =
+* Changed the row height calculation to do it one row at a time so that one long description doesn't affect the entire page

 = 1.3 =
 * Changed PHP calls to ensure that local PHP settings don't jack up the output